 The freestanding four season tent from Marmot is a good option for campers and mountaineers who intend to spend several nights out in very rough weather conditions.
 The Thor tent is supported by six poles, which might be a bit of a hassle to carry around, but you’ll be glad you have them once you’re able to enjoy warmth and safety inside your tent during a snowstorm.
 It goes without saying that the walls of the tent are water-resistant, so you don’t have to worry about snow or rain getting inside the tent and waking you up or ruining some of your possessions.

 The knees pole system designed by Marmot for the Thor tent allows for extra internal space around the poles that can be used to store your gear.
-The tent is large enough to accommodate three people comfortably, so you can enjoy your outdoor adventures with your partner, a couple of friends, or even a small family.
+This is a large camping tent that can accommodate three people comfortably, so you can enjoy your outdoor adventures with your partner, a couple of friends, or even a small family.

 People who are into exploring the great outdoors alone don’t really need a spacious tent with plenty of storage space and legroom.
 If you go into the wilderness on your own, your main tent concern is likely portability since you need to carry all the equipment and gear you might need during your trip.
 Fortunately, you can get the MSR Access One tent and have a lightweight, portable shelter that doesn’t compromise on quality and safety.